work-samples/global_id/README.md

 we will use our unique node prefix, and then the remaining 54 bits to be unique within the node.

-The underlying call to timestamp is not guaranteed for monotonic, and we do not support two calls within the same microsoft, but this is a good start.
+The underlying call to timestamp is not guaranteed to be monotonic, and we do not support two calls within the same microsoft, but this is a good start.
 """